-B.3.2.36 Michigan State Library and Office Building, Lansing, Michigan - February 8-13, 1951.
+B.3.2.39 Michigan State Library and Office Building, Lansing, Michigan - February 8-13, 1951.
 Estimated \$2.85 million loss.
 An incendiary fire burned for five days, resulting in a loss of \$2.85 million and two floors of the building that could not be salvaged.

-B.3.2.37 New York University Library, New York, New York - February 1951.
+B.3.2.40 New York University Library, New York, New York - February 1951.
 Estimated \$1000 loss.
 A fire in the book stacks of a 10-story, completely sprinklered, fire-resistive building was extinguished with the operation of one sprinkler.
 Total loss was approximately \$1000.

-B.3.2.38 University of Michigan Department of Government Library, Ann Arbor, Michigan - June 6, 1950.
+B.3.2.41 University of Michigan Department of Government Library, Ann Arbor, Michigan - June 6, 1950.
 A daytime fire set by a faculty member resulted in a \$637,000 loss.

-B.4 Places of Worship.
-There was an annual average of 1,776 religious or funeral property fires reported to municipal fire departments in the period 2007-2011 [see Table B.4(a)].
-Most of these fires (67 percent) occurred during normal operating hours (9 a.m.-9 p.m.) but resulted in only 36 percent of direct property damage costs, while fires that occurred between midnight and 6 a.m. resulted in 43 percent of direct property damage costs [see Table B.4(b)].
-The majority (95 percent) of direct property damage costs can be attributed to four causes of fire: intentional, heating equipment, electrical distribution equipment, and lightning [see Table B.4(c)].
-While most fires (30 percent) originated in kitchens, cooking, or heating equipment areas, the direct property damage costs for these fires were low (8 percent).
-The most costly fires originated in attics, roof assemblies, concealed spaces, or large assembly areas [see Table B.4(d)].
+\triangle B.4 Places of Worship.
+There was an annual average of 1,784 place of worship or funeral property fires reported to municipal fire departments in the period 2012-2016 [see Table B.4(a)].
+Most of these fires (66 percent) occurred during normal operating hours (9 a.m.-9 p.m.) but resulted in only 42 percent of direct property damage costs, while fires that occurred between midnight and 6 a.m. resulted in 35 percent of direct property damage costs [see Table B.4(b)].
+The majority (57 percent) of direct property damage costs can be attributed to four causes of fire: intentional, electrical distribution equipment, heating equipment, and electronic, office, or entertainment equipment [see Table B. 4(c)].
+While most fires (30 percent) originated in kitchens, cooking, or heating equipment areas, the direct property damage costs for these fires were low (4 percent).
+The most costly fires originated in attics, roof assemblies, concealed spaces, or large assembly areas [see Table B. 4(d)].